Publications

 Following the widespread assumption that a majority of ubiquitous marine microplastic particles originate from land-based sources, recent studies identify rivers as important pathways for microplastic particles (MPP) to the oceans.
 Yet a detailed understanding of the underlying processes and dominant sources is difficult to obtain with the existing accurate but extremely time-consuming methods available for the identification of MPP.

 The resulting microplastic concentrations in the water samples are discussed in a spatio-temporal context with respect to the influence (i) of urban areas, (ii) of effluents of three major Berlin wastewater treatment plants discharging into the canal and (iii) of precipitation events.
 Microplastic concentrations were higher downstream of the urban area and after precipitation.
-An increase in microplastic concentrations was discernible for the wastewater treatment plant located furthest upstream though not for the other two.
+An increase in microplastic concentrations was discernible for the wastewater treatment plant located furthest upstream, though not for the other two.

 Latest Posts